andreykaere/ixwindow/README.md

 this project to your versions. (if it's even possible)

-## Installation
+## Downloading

-Download the source code from the `master` branch using the following command:
+If you want to install stable version, then you should download the source code from the `master` branch using the following command:
 ```bash
 git clone git@github.com:andreykaere/ixwindow.git && cd ixwindow
 ```
+If you want the bleeding edge version, switch to `dev` branch.

+### Installation

-Then execute `./install <names of wm> --prefix=<prefix>` (e.g. to install for both, you will have to run `./install "bspwm" "i3"`).
+Execute `./install <names of wm> --prefix=<prefix>` (e.g. to install for both, you will have to run `./install "bspwm" "i3"`).
 You will also need to add the following to your polybar `config` file: